Spread the love

 Sacred Falls is one of the most beautiful waterfalls in Hawaii.
 Located on the North Shore of Oahu, the falls are surrounded by lush rainforest and stunning views of the ocean.
 Visitors can hike the trails to the falls and take in the breathtaking scenery.

-See also The Hidden Beaches of Off the Beaten Path Croatia
+See also Uncovering Hidden Treasures: A Guide to Off the Beaten Path Philadelphia

 The falls are particularly stunning during the rainy season, when the waters are flowing at their fullest.
 Be sure to bring your swimsuit and some water shoes, as the rocks can be slippery.
 And be sure to bring your camera, as the views from the falls are truly remarkable.